 Furniture and accessories are placed in pairs and centered in the room so that there’s more symmetrical than asymmetrical balance.
 Everything has the look that it goes together.

 If you’re thinking that TV and movie stars of yesteryear like Grace Kelly or Cary Grant would look at home in these styles, then you’re partially right.
 There’s a newer, fresher take on Traditional that suit many younger families today, however.
 Traditional style homes feel comfortable for any age group.

 A fresher, more contemporary approach changes these classic-looking rooms to a lighter palette.
 As opposed to rich warm tones like red or burgundy and yellow or gold, walls are washed in taupe, cream, greys, or even a pale blue or lavender.
 Window dressings become tailored drapes, sheers, or shades.

 Lighting is an important part of any décor.
 Today, it allows for ambient lighting, task lighting for reading by a fire, accent lighting for illuminating an object like wall art, a statue or an architectural element of your space, and wall lighting is used today when you want to feature the rich wood paneling of a wall.

 Contemporary accent pieces, fabrics and art can also figure in, but nothing is too glaringly new.
 A more contemporary traditional room would edit out the embellishments, keep the furnishings minimal, and let the architecture shine through.

-What questions or comments do you have related to this?
-I’d love to receive your description and/or photos of your space with a challenging color scheme: You want to change but you’re stuck with furniture you bought in the early/late 2000s?
-You live in a home with white walls and fear color?
-Is there a way you can warm up that tint of blue-green in your bedroom without painting it?
-Let me help!
+What questions or comments do you have related to this style?
+I’d love to receive your description and/or photos of your space with a challenging interior décor.
 Check out my website at http://TransformationsforInteriors.com if you need help with your space.
-I always have time for my readers.
+I always find time for my readers.